Texas mom delivering presents to kids in border camps thrown in Mexican jail

 They were in a car loaded with more than 300 gifts they were planning to hand out to children living in makeshift camps as they wait for their U.S. asylum cases.

-"I mean, this is Santa Clause coming in to give toys to the unwanted and you're doing what?
+"I mean, this is Santa Claus coming in to give toys to the unwanted and you're doing what?
 You're doing what?
 You're threatening her for what?" said Castellano's father, Genaro Lopez.

 The women were with Castellano's non-profit Socorro Foundation and were making a routine trip into Matamoros to visit the camps.